IceSaffroN/gremdesk/README.md

 The PowerShell installer can register `gremdesk://` for you.

 Only enable this if you want GremDesk links to launch local commands on your computer.

+If GremDesk is hosted on another machine, install the protocol handler on the Windows PC where you want the commands to run.
+The website can be remote, but `gremdesk://` actions are handled by the computer running the browser.

 ## Quick troubleshooting
 - Blank page / config not loading: confirm you’re using `http://localhost:...` (not `file://...`)